strangelove-ventures/cosmos-operator/docs/quick_start.md

 ### Prerequisites

-You will need kuberentes nodes that can provide up to 32GB and 4CPU per replica.
+You will need kubernetes nodes that can provide up to 32GB and 4CPU per replica.
 The following example deploys 2 replicas.

 ### Install the CRDs and deploy operator in your cluster